 Who owns the TrustedForm service?

 TrustedForm is a service provided by ActiveProspect, Inc..
-ActiveProspect is a web-based software company based in Austin, Texas that provides applications to companies that buy or sell Internet leads.
+ActiveProspect is a Software-as-a-Service company based in Austin, Texas that provides applications to companies that buy or sell Internet leads.
 The company has been in operation since 2004.

 - the URL of the page where the lead was collected